 Young loves what he does but he does want hobbyists to know: “It’s a lot of work.”
 That doesn’t mean someone can’t do this at home, but “they should know what they’re in for.”

-A professional antiques restorer can be found through an online trade site, like Professional Restorers International.
+You can find a professional antiques restorer through an online trade site, like Professional Restorers International.
 To DIY, look for online tutorials created by antiques restoration masters, who have been in the business for at least a decade.

-Your experience may help another antiques lover maintain a treasure or bring a cherished piece back to life.
+Your experience may help another antique lover maintain a treasure or bring a cherished piece back to life.